Monday, 19 September 2022

 Gaelic Dialects of Leinster is very short – just 33 pages – and a jumble of dialectological word-lists, amateur sleuthing, rhetoric, second-hand sources and even educated guesswork, but Piatt deserves eternal credit and praise for his ingenuity and drive in recording a great deal of valuable information.
 While Piatt is often either wildly optimistic or wildly pessimistic in his assessments of the retreat of Irish from an area, and his work must be approached with the greatest caution due to some of the idiosyncratic flights of fancy therein, the core of Gaelic Dialects of Leinster remains a robust contribution to our knowledge of the Irish dialects of the south-eastern quarter of Ireland.

-I present Gaelic Dialects of Leinster here in its entirety, in (admittedly deficient) screenshotted form – as far as I know, for the first time ever.
-In so doing, I hope that many more people than can see it at present will now be able to do so in the future, and I hope that Donn Sigerson Piatt’s hard work and good intentions will finally receive due appreciation.
-We owe an immense debt to Donn Piatt, and to amateur local historians like him; it is a rare honour to at last be able to share Gaelic Dialects of Leinster in full with visitors to this blog.
+I hope that Donn Sigerson Piatt’s hard work and good intentions will finally receive due appreciation.
+We owe an immense debt to Donn Piatt, and to amateur local historians like him; it is a rare honour to at last be able to share Gaelic Dialects of Leinster in full with visitors to this blog, and I am deeply grateful to Ciarán Ó Duibhín for his efforts in making Piatt's work, among many others, more easily available to as many readers as possible.

 Goidhilg, gaoidhilg and goidhealg